 With implants and posts (abutments)

 Some patients may have the option to get immediate dentures.
 These dentures are made before the remaining teeth are removed.
 Once the denture has been made at the lab and is ready for you at your dentist’s office, the dentist removes your teeth and the denture is placed right away.
 With immediate dentures, the denture wearer does not have to go without teeth during the healing time.
 Once healing is complete, the dentures may need to be adjusted or relined.
 Sometimes a new denture needs to be made.

 Getting Used to Your Dentures

-Reading out loud and repeating tricky words in front of a mirror will help.
+You will also need to practice talking with your new dentures.
+Try reading out loud and repeating tricky words in front of a mirror.
 Talk slowly to prevent muffled speech.
 If your dentures slip out of place when you laugh, cough, or smile, bite down and swallow to reposition them.

 Caring for Dentures